crystalscript/crystalscript/docs/language-reference.md

 For more information see [https://github.com/stacksgov/sips](https://github.com/stacksgov/sips).

-These contracts all have different contract id's depending on what stacks network you'd deploying to (eg. testnet or mainnet).
+These contracts all have different contract id's depending on what stacks network you're deploying to (eg. testnet or mainnet).
 When compiling, use the `--net` argument to choose what network to compile for.